RonnyLam/gpgkey/README.md

-# gpgkey
+# My public GPG key
-My gpg public key
+This is my public gpg key, which you can also find on keyservers worldwide.